hcardamone/sap-automation-poc/readme.md

 3. Now you can use abapGit by executing the report in transaction `SE38`.

-> **Hint** Note about GitHub# On 2018-02-22, GitHub deprectated weak TLS connections.
+> **Hint** Note about GitHub# On 2018-02-22, GitHub deprecated weak TLS connections.
 See SAP note 510007, section 7, for information on how to configure SSL.

 ## Robotidy library (Optional)